Britain bans gasoline and diesel cars starting in 2040

 Gove said the government's air quality plan, which is set to be officially announced later on Wednesday, was needed because gasoline and diesel engines contribute to health problems, "accelerate climate change, do damage to the planet and the next generation."

 Roughly 40,000 deaths in Britain each year are attributable to outdoor air pollution, according to a study published last year by the Royal College of Physicians.
 Dirty air has been linked to cancer, asthma, stroke and heart disease, among other health issues.

-The problem is especially pronounced in big cities including London.
+Related: BMW to build new electric Mini in the U.K. despite Brexit

+The problem is especially pronounced in big cities.
+London surpassed the European Union's annual limit for nitrogen dioxide exposure just five days into the new year, according to King's College.
+The university estimates that air pollution is responsible for 9,400 premature deaths in the city every year.

 The timeline for ending sales of internal combustion engines mirrors one proposed in early July by France.
 President Emmanuel Macron has given the auto industry the same deadline to make the switch to cleaner tech.